 In case you can relate, let’s explore some methods that I share in my practice to prevent and regulate anxiety.

 Catch yourself before using distorted conversational terms and phrases that aren’t accurate, either in your head or in conversation. (“Ohmygod, that’s THE worst thing ever!")

 Not everybody loves a drama queen.
 And you’re not helping yourself by overstating the situation.
 You’re creating an exaggerated scenario and it’s a lie.
-I know you don’t mean to — because everyone around you has been using this language to describe their life and their experiences — but it’s time to stop.
-It’s confusing to your psychology and it’s not diffusing the situation, it’s only making it worse.
+I know you don’t mean to — after all, everyone around you has been using this language to describe their life and their experiences — but it’s time to stop.
+It’s confusing to your psychology and it’s not diffusing the situation — it’s only making it worse.

 Don’t say, “My mom doesn’t care about me.”
 Instead, focus on the facts.
 Your mother called two days ago and she said she couldn’t attend the event.
 That’s it, there’s not more to it!